 Janáček, Leoš lĕ´ôsh yä´nächĕk [key], 1854–1928, Czech composer, theorist, and collector of Slavic folk music.
 He studied in Prague and Leipzig and founded a music conservatory at Brno in 1881.
 His works include the operas Jenufa (1904), his best-known work; Katia Kabanova (1921), after Ostrovsky's Storm; The Makropulos Affair (1926); and From the House of the Dead (1930), after a novel by Dostoyevsky.
-Also of note are Janáček's song cycle, The Diary of One Who Vanished (1916–19), and his Glagolitic Festival Mass (1926), with a text in Old Slavonic.
+Also of note are Janáček's song cycle, The Diary of One Who Disappeared (1916–19), and his Glagolitic Festival Mass (1926), with a text in Old Slavonic.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.